-The debate over the flow of federal dollars to for-profit colleges took on a partisan tone today as lawmakers exchanged barbs at a hearing of the Senate Committee on Health, Education, Labor & Pensions.
+The debate over the flow of federal dollars to for-profit colleges took on a partisan tone in a Senate hearing today.

 Virginia is joining a handful of states trying an innovative approach to boost completion rates by supporting students before they set foot on a college campus and encouraging their savings toward higher education.

 Four U.S. cities are getting $3 million each in grants from the Bill & Melinda Gates Foundation to improve college graduation rates.